Required Core Curriculum Descriptions

 MCOM clinical clerkships in Tampa emphasize integrative process of patient care from a patient perspective, vs. the traditional departmental-based approach.
 Multiple departments interact to deliver the curriculum at core clinical sites including Tampa General Hospital, Haley VA Medical Center, All Children’s Hospital, and Morsani Center for Advanced Patient care.
 The year includes 4 weeks of elective time of the student’s choice to explore non-clerkship career options or do research.

-- Primary Care - outpatient care in Family Medicine, Internal Medicine, Pediatrics, and Women’s Health/Gynecology, emphasizing management of common chronic diseases and prevention strategies.
+- Primary Care - outpatient care in Family Medicine, Internal Medicine, and Pediatrics emphasizing management of common chronic diseases and prevention strategies.

 - Adult Medicine - inpatient care of acute adult illness